Skip to main content

 Job Description:

 Perform research projects and assist in discovery, motion practice, and trial preparation.
-To ensure that all interns finish the fall internship with a good writing sample, every intern will work under the guidance of an AUSA to prepare documents to be filed with the court.
+To ensure that all interns finish the internship with a good writing sample, every intern will work under the guidance of an AUSA to prepare documents to be filed with the court.
 Interns will be given assignments with as many different attorneys as possible providing exposure to a wider variety of practice areas and professional contacts.
 We also have brown bag lunches at which AUSAs, the defense bar, the judiciary, and federal agents speak.
 Our goal is to introduce our interns to the federal legal system, to develop their legal skills and, and above all, to enjoy the fall season in Alaska.

 Internship Locations: Anchorage (3); Fairbanks (1); Juneau (1)